bodrick/awesome/TOPICS.md

 *   [AlexAegis/svelte-minesweeper](https://github.com/AlexAegis/svelte-minesweeper) - A minesweeper clone for the web using TinySlice!
 My state manager libary.

+## designsystem

+*   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
+Works with all framework as well as regular HTML/CSS/JS. 🥾

 ## ux

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
 Works with all framework as well as regular HTML/CSS/JS. 🥾